nicolasmoise/QH-code-exercize/README.md

 - [The Depression Screener component](https://github.com/nicolasmoise/QH-code-exercize/tree/master/src/components/DepressionScreener) contains all the questions and the logic for calculating the score
 - [The Depression Screener Result component](https://github.com/nicolasmoise/QH-code-exercize/tree/master/src/components/DepressionScreenerResult) displays the result based on your PHQ-9 test
-- [The multiple choice question component](https://github.com/nicolasmoise/QH-code-exercize/tree/master/src/components/MultipleChoiceQuestion) a re-usable component to create multiple choice questions
+- [The Multiple Choice Question component](https://github.com/nicolasmoise/QH-code-exercize/tree/master/src/components/MultipleChoiceQuestion) a re-usable component to create multiple choice questions
 - [The Therapist Picker component](https://github.com/nicolasmoise/QH-code-exercize/tree/master/src/components/TherapistPicker) a re-usable component that allow you to select a therapist from a list